ccinkosky/CinkoMVC/README.md

         * **public/components/SplashPage.js** : This component loads the splash page.
 When the component is mounted, it makes a POST request to **/api/index/splash_page** which then calls **IndexController->SplashPageAction();** and fetches the JSON returned to poulate content on the splash page.

         * **public/components/ReadMe.js** : This component loads the readme page.
 When the component is mounted, it makes a POST request to **/api/index/read_me** which then calls **IndexController->ReadMeAction();** and fetches the JSON returned to poulate content on the readme page.
-It also converts the readme content from markdown to HTML.
+It also converts the readme content from markdown to HTML and then code highlights the code blocks.

 ## Routes
 In order for the routing to work, your **public/.htaccess** file must have the following: